socketry/db-postgres/README.md

 =end
 ```

-### Parameterized CREATE, INSERT and SELECT
+### 1.2.
+Parameterized CREATE, INSERT and SELECT
 The same process as before, but parameterized.
-Always used the parameterized form when dealing with untrusted data.
+Always use the parameterized form when dealing with untrusted data.

 ```ruby
 # ...